 The 301 Series Snake Canyon is the preeminent cable tray management solution for use under raised access floors.
 This patented modular system is compatible with any brand or type of access floor including stringerless floors.
 Snake Canyon fits under any size 2′ x 2′ floor grid and offers integrated power distribution accessories to meet data center electrical and data cabling needs in one solution.
 Simply lift the floor panels and drop in Snake Canyon segments to create a new cable pathway safely separated from under floor HVAC and utility lines.
 There’s no complicated hardware, cables are kept organized and out of sight, and the trays can be moved and reused as needed.

-Whether you next datacenter calls for overhead or under floor cabling, for a micro data center or a facility occupying millions of square feet, Snake Tray has a flexible solution.
+Whether your next data center calls for overhead or under floor data center cable trays, for a micro data center or a facility occupying millions of square feet, Snake Tray has a flexible solution.
 All Snake Tray products can be used for copper unshielded twisted pair, coaxial and fiber data lines as well as for power distribution, and all splices are UL classified as EGC (Equipment Grounding Conductor) safe.
 Mega Snake and Snake Canyon are both designed for easy cable loading and simple post-install access to make changes, repairs or additions.
 Snake Tray also offers steel and aluminum cable runways for heavier load capacities.
 And all of our products nest together for compact and cost effective shipping and material

 Snake Tray has revolutionized cable management with structured yet flexible products designed to install quickly, reduce labor and material costs, and significantly drive down the total cost of data center construction.
 If you would like to learn more, visit us at Snake Tray.
 Our engineers and sales teams stand ready to help you design your next cabling project with maximum speed and ROI.